PerryM123/memories_backend/docs/README-english.md

 ### 2. Clone project & docker & make commands

+> [!WARNING]
-※ Docker Desktop is required.
+> Docker Desktop is required.
 After installation, be sure to open it

 ```sh
 $ cd ~/workspace